lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 The second option involves utilizing one of the simulated datasets available in this OER.
 The [last lesson](#sims) in the OER contains three simulations that could be used for all of the statistics-based practice suggestions.
 Especially if you started with one of these examples in an earlier lesson, I highly recommend you continue with that.

-Alternatively, Szymanski and Bissonette's [-@szymanski_perceptions_2020]Perceptions of the LGBTQ College Campus Climate Scale: Development and Psychometric Evaluation was used as the research vignette for the validity, reliability, and item analysis lesson.
-Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis.
+Alternatively, Keum et al.'s Gendered Racial Microaggressions Scale for Asian American Women [@keum_gendered_2018] will be used in the lessons on confirmatory factor analysis and Conover et al.'s [@conover_development_2017] Ableist Microaggressions Scale  is used in the lesson on invariance testing.
 Both of these would be suitable for the PCA and PAF homework assignments.

 ### Problem #3:  Try something entirely new.

-Using data for which you have permission and access (e.g.,  IRB approved data you have collected or from your lab; data you simulate from a published article; data from an open science repository; data from other chapters in this OER), complete PCA.
-The data should allow for at least two (ideally three) components/subscales.
+Using data for which you have permission and access (e.g.,  IRB approved data you have collected or from your lab; data you simulate from a published article; data from the ReCentering Psych Stats survey described in the [Qualtrics lesson](#qualTRIXdata), or data from an open science repository), complete a PCA analysis.
+The data should allow for at least three factors/subscales.

 ### Grading Rubric